4 Tips To Keep Your Tech Skills Up To Date

 If you're looking to advance your career and get promoted, there are usually a clear set of technical skills as well as criteria that companies look for.

-So figure out what skills you need to learn to land a more Senior role for your profession and prioritize filling the gaps you're missing.
+So figure out what skills you need to learn to land a more Senior role for your profession and prioritize filling in the gaps that you're missing.

 You could even set a goal like: I want to get promoted to Senior Developer within the next year.